hyperledger/iroha/README.md

 ### Storage

 Iroha stores blocks and snapshots in the `storage` directory, which is created automatically by Iroha in the working directory of the peer.
-If `kura.block_store_path` is specified in the config file, it overwrites the default one and is resolved relative to the config file location.
+If `kura.block_store_path` is specified in the config file, it overrides the default one and is resolved relative to the config file location.

 **Note:** detailed configuration reference is [work in progress](https://github.com/hyperledger/iroha-2-docs/issues/392).